 Then position its ends in the line of sewing or your hem so they will be trapped when you do your sewing.

-This is a quick and easy way to fix your labels.
+This is a quick and easy way to fix your sew on tags.

 What thread to use when fixing your sew on labels ?